CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-vs-code-installation.md

 :::

-## Installing the CodeTogether Extension​
+## Installing the CodeTogether Live Extension​

-CodeTogether requires VS Code 1.44 or higher.
-You have two options when installing the CodeTogether extension:
+CodeTogether Live requires VS Code 1.44 or higher.
+You have two options when installing the CodeTogether Live extension:

 - Install via the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=genuitecllc.codetogether) listing.
-- Download the VSIX file from the [CodeTogether download page](https://www.codetogether.com/download/) and add the file in VS Code.
+- Download the VSIX file from the [CodeTogether Live download page](https://www.codetogether.com/live/download/) and add the file in VS Code.

 :::note